 If the beak tapping is accompanied by rubbing, your parrot likes you.
 Parrots only get close to humans they trust.
 Tapping is an effective way for your parrot to get your attention and show you that it cares.

 As well as tapping, your parrot may preen you.
 It will prod you with its beak and nibble your ears and hair.
-When parrots don’t have their birds to groom, they will turn to humans they’ve formed a close bond to instead.
+When parrots don’t have birds to groom, they will turn to humans they’ve formed a close bond with instead.

 Should I Stop My Parrot From Beak Tapping?

 You know your parrot better than anyone else.
 If your parrot seems to be enjoying it, then leave it alone.
-However, if your parrot appears to be tapping its beak out of pain or distress, then intervention will be required.
+However, if your parrot appears to be tapping its beak out of pain or distress, intervention is required.

-If your parrot’s issues are behavioral, make sure it has enough mental stimulation to keep it busy.
-Try handling it more often to get it more comfortable in your presence.
-If your parrot is physically unwell, seek veterinary treatment to prevent it from getting any worse.
+If your parrot’s issues are behavioral, ensure that it has enough mental stimulation to keep it busy.
+Try handling your parrot more often to get it more comfortable in your presence.
+If your parrot is physically unwell, seek veterinary treatment to prevent the situation from deteriorating.